The best fishing line for trout is 4 to 6 lb, low visibility and high sensitivity line such as Seaguar Blue Label FLuorocarbon.

 Stretch

-Stretch is highly important when it comes to Trout fishing, if a line has a lot of stretch it means that it’s much less sensitive than a line that offers zero stretch, with regards to Trout fishing it is important to have zero stretch because like previously mentioned Trout are much more passive than many other types of fish and won’t jump at your bait right away, meaning you need all the time possible to have the best chance at catching one.
+Stretch is highly important when it comes to Trout fishing.
+If a line has a lot of stretch it means that it’s much less sensitive than a line that offers zero stretch, with regards to Trout fishing it is important to have zero stretch because like previously mentioned Trout are much more passive than many other types of fish and won’t jump at your bait right away, meaning you need all the time possible to have the best chance at catching one.

-Fluorocarbon lines usually offer the least amount of stretch as they are normally the most sensitive, the two kind of come as a package deal.
+Fluorocarbon lines usually offer the least amount of stretch as they are typically the most sensitive, the two kind of come as a package deal.
 The stretch is what makes it so sensitive or very insensitive but as mentioned you will need the most sensitive line you can get your hands on when it comes to Trout fishing as they are always the most reactive when it comes to the smallest of nibbles that other lines may not feel.

 Casting